Russia–Ukraine relations

-There are no diplomatic or bilateral relations between Ukraine and Russia.
-The two countries have been in a de facto state of war since 24 February 2022, although Russia has invaded Ukrainian Crimea and Donbas regions in February 2014.
-Following the Ukrainian Revolution of Dignity in 2014, Ukraine's Crimean Peninsula was occupied by unmarked Russian forces, and later illegally annexed by Russia, while pro-Russia separatists simultaneously engaged the Ukrainian military in an armed conflict for control over eastern Ukraine; these events marked the beginning of the Russo-Ukrainian War.
-In a major escalation of the conflict on 24 February 2022, Russia launched a full-scale invasion of the Ukrainian mainland across a broad front, causing Ukraine to sever all formal diplomatic ties with Russia.
+There are currently no diplomatic or bilateral relations between Russia and Ukraine.
+The two states have been at war since Russia invaded the Crimean peninsula in February 2014, and Russian-controlled armed groups seized Donbas government buildings in May 2014.
+Following the Ukrainian Euromaidan in 2014, Ukraine's Crimean peninsula was occupied by unmarked Russian forces, and later illegally annexed by Russia, while pro-Russia separatists simultaneously engaged the Ukrainian military in an armed conflict for control over eastern Ukraine; these events marked the beginning of the Russo-Ukrainian War.
+In a major escalation of the conflict on 24 February 2022, Russia launched a large-scale military invasion, causing Ukraine to sever all formal diplomatic ties with Russia.

 After the collapse of the Soviet Union in 1991, the successor states' bilateral relations have undergone periods of ties, tensions, and outright hostility.
 In the early 1990s, Ukraine's policy was dominated by aspirations to ensure its sovereignty and independence, followed by a foreign policy that balanced cooperation with the European Union (EU), Russia, and other powerful polities.

 Relations between the two countries became hostile after the 2014 Ukrainian revolution, which was followed by Russia's annexation of Crimea from Ukraine, and the war in Donbas, in which Russia backed the separatist fighters of the Donetsk People's Republic and the Luhansk People's Republic.
-The conflicts had killed more than 13,000 people by early 2020, and brought Western sanctions on Russia.
+The conflicts had killed over 13,000 people by early 2020, and brought international sanctions on Russia.
 Numerous bilateral agreements have been terminated and economic ties severed.

 Throughout 2021 and 2022, a Russian military build-up on the border of Ukraine escalated tensions between the two countries and strained their bilateral relations, eventually leading to Russia initiating a full-scale invasion of the country.
-Ukraine broke diplomatic relations with Moscow in response to Russia's invasion of Ukraine in 2022.
+Ukraine broke off diplomatic relations with Russia in response to the invasion.
 Streets bearing the names of Russian figures and monuments symbolising Russian and Ukrainian friendship were removed from various locations across Ukraine.
+In March 2023, the Verkhovna Rada banned toponymy with names associated with Russia.